Serving

 Yes

-This African stew is not only tasty but considerably less fattening than many spare rib recipes.
-I have increased the rib content significantly from the original to be more in keeping with American expectations.
-Serve with plenty of steamed long grain rice.
+Tasty and satisfying, this African stew is considerably more healthy than many spare rib recipes.
+I have increased the amount of ribs from the original to be more in keeping with American expectations.

 2